Info for Students

 The University of South Carolina Upstate Alumni Association is a service organization established by the University to promote the interests of the institution and to develop and maintain a close bond between the University and its alumni.
 As you pursue life and career opportunities, USC Upstate encourages you to be an active member in the USC Upstate Alumni Association.

 Your membership is FREE and offers many campus privileges.
-As an alumnus, you will have access to career services, alumni directory, the library and a one year membership to the wellness center.
+As an alumnus, you will have access to career services, alumni directory, the library and a one year membership to the Spartan Rec center.
 You will also receive our Upstate Magazine and invitations to special alumni activities and events.

 At USC Upstate, we make a special effort to reach out to our graduates wherever they are.
-To be proactive with your future, stay connected with us by updating your contact information through our web site.
+To be proactive with your future, stay connected with us by updating your contact information below.

 Career Services serves as a comprehensive career information center providing programs to enhance the career development of our students, faculty, staff, and alumni.
-You may wish to telephone Career Services at (864) 503-5392, or visit their web site.
+You may wish to visit Career Services, or call at (864) 503-5392.